Skip to content

 3. An Agreement between the parties is concluded at the moment Digitalique receives an order confirmation from the Other Party, or at the moment Digitalique actually commences performance.

-4. The Agreement supersedes and replaces all previous proposals, correspondence, agreements, or other communications, whether written or verbal.
+4. This Agreement supersedes and replaces all prior proposals, correspondence, agreements, or other communications, whether written or oral.

 Implementation agreement

-2. Digitalique determines the manner in which and by which person(s) the Assignment is carried out.
+2. Digitalique determines the manner in which and by which person(s) the Assignment is executed.
 Digitalique is entitled to have certain work performed by third parties.

-3. Digitalique is entitled to perform the Agreement in phases.
-If the Agreement is performed in phases, Digitalique has the right to invoice each performed part separately.
-If and as long as this invoice is not paid by the Other Party, Digitalique is not obliged to perform the next phase and has the right to suspend the Agreement.
+3. Digitalique is entitled to execute the Agreement in phases.
+Should the Agreement be executed in phases, Digitalique reserves the right to invoice each completed segment separately.
+If and as long as this invoice remains unpaid by the Counterparty, Digitalique is not obligated to proceed with the subsequent phase and is entitled to suspend the Agreement.

-4. Digitalique is entitled to the previously announced days off, regardless of any minimum number of hours specified in the Agreement.
+4. Digitalique is entitled to the previously announced days off, notwithstanding any minimum hours that may be stipulated in the Agreement.

 Changes and additional work

-3. If the amendment or addition to the Agreement will have financial, quantitative, and/or qualitative consequences, Digitalique will inform the Other Party of this in advance.
+3. Should any amendment or supplement to the Agreement entail financial, quantitative, and/or qualitative implications, Digitalique shall inform the Counterparty thereof in advance.

-4. If a fixed rate or fixed price has been agreed, Digitalique will indicate the extent to which the amendment/addition to the Agreement affects the rate/price.
-Digitalique will endeavor to provide a quote in advance, where possible.
+4. If a fixed rate or price has been agreed upon, Digitalique shall specify the extent to which the amendment/supplement to the Agreement impacts the rate/price.
+In this regard, Digitalique shall endeavor, where feasible, to provide a preliminary price estimate.

-5. Digitalique will not be able to charge additional costs if the change/addition is the result of circumstances that can be attributed to Digitalique.
+5. Digitalique shall not be entitled to levy additional costs if the modification or amendment results from circumstances attributable to Digitalique.

 6. Changes to the Agreement originally concluded between the parties shall only be valid from the moment that these changes have been accepted by both parties by means of a supplementary or amended Agreement.